 Sensory Choice Board

 Visual schedules are a versatile tool and they allow students with autism to see what is coming up in their day.
-This helps reduce anxiety by giving them a look at what they can expect in their daily routine: school, chores, meals, bedtime, etc. Depending on the individual’s needs, visual schedules can be broken down even further to include smaller tasks.
+This helps reduce anxiety by giving them a look at what they can expect in their daily routine: school, chores, meals, bedtime, etc. Depending on the individual’s needs, using a visual schedule autism classes can break down activities even further to include smaller tasks.
 The visual schedule also serves as a way for parents, teachers, or guardians to slowly introduce something new into the person’s daily schedule.

 Another useful visual support is a First-Then Board.
 First-Then boards can encourage students with autism to do an undesirable task first, because they will then be able to do an activity they enjoy afterward.
 Providing this single task as a visual schedule autism teachers can help students focus better.
 This tool is another way to bring predictability into a student's day.
 Many teachers create a generic first-then board and place pictures or photos that are meaningful and recognizable to the student on them.
 Classroom visuals for autism support and understanding, such as this, go a long way.

 Topic boards can be used during group lessons to show students what to expect during the lesson.
 Absolutely one of my favorite visuals for autism classroom teachers to help students understand a situation!
 Even we like to know when something will be over.
 Think meetings and PD...you always take a look at the agenda to see when the break is and when it will be over.
 You students like to know this information too.

 Please don't underestimate the power of a countdown board.
 Some students will hate it and some will thrive with it.
 In either case, it still gives information visually about the ending of an activity.
 One on the most under-used visuals for autism classroom time mamangement, for sure.
 Just pull off the numbers as time winds down.

 You can find a first-then board, a count down board and other visual materials in the visual supports bundle here.

-Five Simple Ways You Can Easily Incorporate Visuals Into Your Classroom
+Five Simple Ways You Can Easily Incorporate Classroom Visuals for Autism Into Your Room

 Since we know visuals are the bread and butter of any autism classroom, here are 5 simple ways you can easily incorporate visuals into your classroom: